 12) Visit Steamy, Dreamy Hot Springs

 The west is rather full of geothermal pools waiting to delight the adventurous traveler; New Mexico is no exception.
 Either in desert or pine-clad mountain highlands, you will find a scenic spot to soak.
 Choose from either luxury spas or hike-in pools you may have all to yourself.
 In addition, you may even find some road-side hot springs begging you to pull over.
 The town of Taos, blessed with 3 different pools in the area and a destination in its own right, makes a great place to come for a soak.
 The town of Truth or Consequences was built quite literally on top of hot springs!
 New Mexico must be seen to be believed and believed to be seen.

 13) Marvel at Photogenic Lithics

-Shiprock – sacred to the Navajo Nation, therefore you are not permitted to climb it.
-Just making it to the base of this formation is adventure enough in itself.
+Shiprock is sacred to the Navajo Nation, which means you are not permitted to climb it.
+Making it to the base of this formation is certainly adventure enough.
 A high clearance vehicle is strongly recommend along with dry road conditions.
 There are no road-signs for this monument.
 From the town of Shiprock, go South on US Route 491.
 Go right on service route 13.
 Take service route 13 (a dirt road) about 6.5 miles until you come across another dirt road veering right just in front of a black wall rock formation.
 Take this dirt road, which is very rough, all the way to Shiprock and enjoy the isolation.